Cyclonecode/cision-modules/readme.txt

 == Description ==

-This plugin aims to add support for different cision modules.
+This plugin can be used to display tickers from Cision.

 == Frequently Asked Questions ==